How To Feed Fetching Foods

 For the ultimate word on Raw Meat Handling Procedures, the authority to cite is the FDA.
 You can find detailed information here: https://www.fda.gov/food/resourcesforyou/consumers/ucm255180.htm

 Most of us have cooked raw chicken, beef, pork, or some other meat in our kitchens.
-Handling Fetching Foods is very similar.
-Here are some practical tips:
+Handling Fetching Foods is the same.
+Here are some practical tips from the FDA (#5 is our addition):

 - Sanitize the bowl by washing it.
 Use dish soap or even better, put in the dishwasher.